The Right to Erasure

 - you have processed the personal data to offer information society services to a child.

 What to do if you receive a request for data erasure?

-As a processor we will not delete our customer’s member data without the consent of our customer (controller).
-Customers must submit a request to [email protected] with their members' name and email so we can look up the user in our system and delete all personal data.
+As a processor, we will not delete our customer’s client data without the consent of our customer (controller).
+Customers must submit a request to email@example.com with their client's name and email so we can look up the user in our system and delete all personal data.

 As a customer, you can also email firstname.lastname@example.org directly and request we delete your personal data and we will process your request.